 Any dump from the server will contain data/error messages that can help debug the situation.

 Also, can you please clarify what you memory settings within your warpper.conf.
-This file can be found in
+This file can be found in /conf.
+I would recommend increasing the memory setting and see if you continue to hit out of memory errors.

 If your system generates an HPROF file, please forward the HPROF file generated, your wrapper.conf files, and any details to firstname.lastname@example.org for analysis.